jamessouth/polybar-nightlight/README.md

 * uses polybar's `ipc` function
 * calls the `xrandr` command to change the gamma output
 * does *not* depend on `redshift`
+* can be automated to run on a schedule

 <img alt="clicking through rgb profiles" src="imgs/screenshot.gif">
 <p>&nbsp;</p>